openconfig/reference/rpc/gnmi/decimal64-deprecation.md

 (ADC) whereby a continuous analog signal, such as the laser power in an optical transceiver, is discretized into a digital binary representation.
 This means that despite the fact that we may render the outputs in a decimal form when presenting a human readable output, the data itself is binary.
+It would likely have been preferable to use a native floating point typedef (such as the `ieeefloat32` typedef that was defined within `openconfig-types`) as opposed to `decimal64`.
+The continued use of `decimal64` is primarily for backwards-compatibility reasons.

 Further, it is expected that a majority of clients using this data will ultimately be using binary floating point representation and Decimal64 is simply